This summer, Alex Ebstein interviewed Kim Rice for Inertia. Studio

 for the schedule.

 will be exhibited this November at the Harry Wood Gallery in

-Tempe, Arizona, as part of the Fiber Arts Network's 2016
+Tempe, Arizona, as part of the Fiber Arts Network's 2016 catalog

-Curator's Choice Award in the 2016 Concept/Survey show
+won the Curator's Choice Award in the 2016 Concept/Survey show

 curated by Adam Welch.
 The exhibition is showing through through

-July 23rd at the Hardesty Art Center in Tulsa, Oklahoma.
+July 23rd at the Hardesty Art Center in Tulsa,

-Cubana!, a celebration of Cuban arts and culture, including music,
+Noche Cubana!, a celebration of Cuban arts and culture, including music,

 dance, art, and comedy.
-The event takes place on Saturday,
+The event takes place on Saturday, April

 Kim Rice's work is being shown at Mainsite gallery in Norman, OK

-to "highlight the complexity of our stories as we
+to "highlight the complexity of our stories as we look inward,

 Kim Rice's work will be shown at the Seven-States Biennial